How & Where to Sell WordPress Themes & Plugins

 Which Marketplace Should You Use to Sell WordPress Themes?

 There’s no one right answer when deciding which marketplace is right for your themes.
 You’ll need to take into consideration whether you want to be an exclusive seller in a given marketplace, or if you want to retain the ability to sell your products elsewhere.

 Another consideration is if you’re willing to program a free, basic version of your theme.
 This will enable you to offer your free version on certain marketplaces, and gain the trust of customers as they get to know your products – an investment that can really pay off.

 Learn More About Selling WordPress Themes With WP Engine

 It might seem like a jungle out there in the theme marketplace.
 Fortunately, there are many ways to kick off your premium WordPress theme or plugin business.

 However, you won’t want to go it alone.
 WP Engine offers plenty of developer resources, and can help you create an incredible digital experience for your customers by creating premium themes with the Genesis Framework.
 Our plans provide a lot of options, so there’s no doubt you’ll find something that fits!
-Plus, the Genesis Framework and StudioPress Themes are included for free.
+Plus, the Genesis Framework and Genesis-built themes are included for free.